Contact US NOTIFY ME INFORMATION SESSION

 17. Will the applicant be able to select the company for which he or she is interning?

-Extensive conversations will be held with each accepted applicant to determine the best fit for the Fellow and the participating companies alike, but Birthright Israel Excel cannot guarantee a specific request.
+Extensive conversations will be held with each accepted applicant to determine the best fit for the Fellow and the participating companies alike, but staff cannot guarantee a specific request.
 Students will be matched with companies based on professional and industry interests, previous work experience, university coursework, and workplace environment preferences.
 Preferences for industry and specific internships are strongly taken into account in determining placements.
 Our goal is for each Excel Fellow to be excited with their placement.

 18. How will Excel fellows be acclimated to their workplace?